Pre Workflow Hooks

 Pre workflow hooks can be defined to run scripts before default or custom workflows are executed.
 Pre workflow hooks differ from custom workflows in several ways.

-1. Pre workflow hooks do not require for repository configuration to be present.
+1. Pre workflow hooks do not require the repository configuration to be present.
 This can be utilized to dynamically generate repo configs.

 2. Pre workflow hooks are run outside of Atlantis commands.
 Which means they do not surface their output back to the PR as a comment.